-VANDERBILT School of Engineering

-Our curriculum allows you to examine various engineering majors from multiple perspectives before you declare a specific major.
+VANDERBILT School of Engineering Our curriculum allows you to examine various engineering majors from multiple perspectives before you declare a specific major.
 As an engineering student, you will explore engineering fundamentals and the responsible use of technology.
 All of our students study in state-of-the-art classrooms and laboratories, and you may choose to conduct original research by working with outstanding faculty members.
 Professors and students collaborate on projects that span the spectrum of engineering from robotics and computer animation to biomedical optics and environmental engineering.
 Our engineering graduates are valued for their expertise, intellectual independence, communication skills, and leadership ability.
 Professional demand for graduates with this background is intense.
-Graduates are actively recruited, not only for engineering careers but also for careers as diverse as consulting, medicine, law, and finance.
+Graduates are actively recruited, not only for engineering careers, but also for careers as diverse as consulting, medicine, law, and finance.
 Vanderbilt's School of Engineering offers the depth and breadth of education required to solve real-world problems.
 Understanding how to solve these problems will give you an edge in any endeavor.

-ACADEMIC DEPARTMENTS

-Biomedical Engineering

-Chemical and Biomolecular Engineering

-Civil and Environmental Engineering

-Electrical Engineering and Computer Science

-General Engineering

-Mechanical Engineering

-All programs leading to the bachelor of engineering degree at Vanderbilt are accredited by the Engineering Accreditation Commission of ABET, abet.org.
-The bachelor of science degree in computer science is accredited by the Computing Accreditation Commission of ABET.
+ACADEMIC DEPARTMENTS Biomedical Engineering Chemical and Biomolecular Engineering Civil and Environmental Engineering Electrical Engineering and Computer Science General Engineering Mechanical Engineering All programs leading to the bachelor of engineering at Vanderbilt are accredited by the Engineering Accreditation Commission of ABET, abet.org.
+The bachelor of science in computer science is accredited by the Computing Accreditation Commission of ABET.
 Vanderbilt also encourages students to take the Fundamentals of Engineering examinations, coordinated by the Tennessee State Board of Architecture and Engineering Examiners.
-Vanderbilt University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and is a member of the Association of American Universities.
+Vanderbilt University is accredited by the Southern Association of Colleges and Schools Commission on Colleges and is a member of the Association of American Universities.
+Cover: New in 2016, the 230,000-square-foot Engineering and Science Building is specifically designed to foster teamwork and includes an Innovation Pavilion that connects students and faculty with industry mentors.
+Right: Inside the Vanderbilt Institute of Nanoscale Science and Engineering's commercial-grade cleanroom, used by faculty, researchers, and students in engineering, chemistry, and physics.

-On the cover: The Ed and Sue Clark Grand Stair circles through four levels of the Engineering and Science Building, symbolizing the connectivity at the heart of this trans-institutional facility.